MatteoDiter/soft_delete_app/README.md

 # Instances creation with facroty bot and faker gems (specs/models/item_specs.rb, specs/factories/items.rb)

-- item: Creates instances of an item with a random generate word as name attribute and nil as delete_at attribute.
+- item: Creates instances of an item with a randomly generated word as name attribute and nil as deleted_at attribute.
-- soft_deleted_item: Creates instances of an item with soft deletion property, by updating the delete_at attribute to the current time.
+- soft_deleted_item: Creates instances of an item with soft deletion property, by updating the deleted_at attribute to the current time.